MuhammadUmarKhan6/Boston_HousePrice_Prediction/README.md

 - RMSE reflects the average prediction error.
 - Scatter plot shows how close predictions are to actual prices.

+## Practical Use
+This project demonstrates how machine learning can predict house prices based on key property features.
+It can help:
+- **Homebuyers:** Estimate a fair price before making a purchase.
+- **Investors:** Evaluate potential returns and make informed investment decisions.
+- **Banks/Financial Institutions:** Assess property value for loans or risk analysis.

+By turning real estate data into actionable price predictions, this model provides insights for everyday decisions and financial planning.

 ## Files in this Repository
 - `Boston_House_Prediction.ipynb` – Jupyter Notebook with code, predictions, metrics, and plots.
 - `Screenshots1` – Folder containing output screenshots: